 House flies regurgitate their food and then eat it again.

-They do this because they don’t have teeth so when they throw up their mixing the food with enzymes which help break down the food for digestion the second time around.
+They do this because they don’t have teeth, so when they throw up they're mixing the food with enzymes, helping break down the food for digestion the second time around.

 Bugs make up 90% of life on Earth.

 There are around 9 million species of insects that exist.
 That’s a lot of bugs!

 Beetles are the most common species of insects.

 There are around 380,000 species of beetles and they make up around 40% of all insect life on Earth.

 There is only one species of insect living in Antarctica.

 The Antarctic Midge is the only known insect species living in Antarctica.
 Its life span is only about a week.

 Termites eat more when listening to rock music.